-WASHINGTON, D.C., and UNIVERSITY PARK, Pa. - Educational products and services that enable students affected by blindness and low vision to experience more hands-on science learning were demonstrated at the White House on Monday (Sept.
+WASHINGTON, D.C., and WEST LAFAYETTE, Ind. - Educational products and services that enable students affected by blindness and low vision to experience more hands-on science learning will be demonstrated at the White House on Monday (Sept.
 27).

-Cary Supalo, a Pennsylvania State University alumnus and founder and president of the startup company Independence Science, LLC, met with Kareem Dale, associate director of the White House Office of Public Engagement and special assistant to the president for disability policy.
-Supalo is a blind chemist who recently earned his doctorate in chemistry from Penn State University.
-He has also served as project manager of the Independent Laboratory Access for the Blind (ILAB) project at Penn State University, where these tools were initially developed.
+Cary Supalo, a Purdue University alumnus and founder and president of the Purdue Research Park-based startup Independence Science LLC, will meet with Kareem Dale, associate director of the White House Office of Public Engagement and special assistant to the president for disability policy.
+Supalo, a blind chemist who recently earned his doctorate in chemistry from Pennsylvania State University, also will meet with Jessie DeAro, senior policy analyst in the Office of Science and Technology Policy.